SHIVOH/ROS2-PROJECT-UDACITY/README.md

 # ROS2-PROJECT-UDACITY

-This is a project for the final assessment of the C++ Udacity nano Degree.
+This is my project for the final assessment of the C++ Udacity nano Degree.

 In here, i have implemented the main concepts of the ROS such as ROS publishers, subscribers, messages , topics, services, clients and Actions.
+In reference to the [ROS-2 Official Tutorial](https://docs.ros.org/en/galactic/Tutorials.html)

-In this project, i have developed a ROS action client and server which try to calculate the fibonacci number when we provide a custom input.
+Setup